AE Works Architectural Intern Angella Dariah Presents Research Findings at Architectural Research Centers Consortium International Conference

 Inspired by her time working at a daycare, Angella quickly became interested in how building design influenced children’s behavior.
 She shares, “Architecture can create spaces that allow children to express themselves and develop.
 Being able to positively impact the lives of others is exactly what I want to do and why I went into school to become an architect.”

 Angella’s interest in architecture and children’s development motivated her architectural thesis and subsequent research.
 She quickly discovered that little research had been done on how acoustics impact the behavior of children with special needs in classroom settings.
-Working closely with her academic advisor Abimbola Asojo at the University of Minnesota and her firm advisor Stefnee Trzpuc at BWBR in St. Paul, Angella developed a plan to explore acoustics in the special education classrooms.
+Working closely with her academic adviser Abimbola Asojo at the University of Minnesota and her firm adviser Stefnee Trzpuc at BWBR in St. Paul, Angella developed a plan to explore acoustics in the special education classrooms.

 Angella collaborated with a multi-discipline team of contributors from architecture, psychology, anthropology, sociology and special education.
 Through in-person interviews, electronic surveys and on-site observations of two classroom settings, she gathered diverse perspectives and comprehensive data to help answer if and to what extent acoustics influence the behavior of children with special needs in classrooms.